 To diagnose GBS, the treating doctor will usually prescribe an Electromyogram ("EMG") to test the functioning of the nerves and a spinal tap to test the spinal fluid for infection.
 In severe cases, the patient may suffer from paralysis in their diaphragm which would make respiratory assistance through intubation necessary.

-If you received a flu shot or other vaccine and were diagnosed with Guillain-Barre Syndrome, you may qualify for compensation from a government fund called the National Vaccine Injury Compensation Program.
+If you received a flu shot or another vaccine and were diagnosed with Guillain-Barre Syndrome, you may qualify for compensation from a government fund called the Vaccine Injury Compensation Program.
 Contact our vaccine injury lawyers for a free consultation.

 Page last reviewed and updated: November 22, 2020